 A Brief History Of Portuguese

 The Romans weren’t alone in their influence on Portuguese.
-During the collapse of the Roman Empire between 409 CE and 711 CE, the Iberian Peninsula was conquered by Germanic peoples who brought their languages to the region, but also adopted the Vulgar Latin dialects and culture.
-The Moorish invasion of 711 CE influenced both Spanish and Portuguese.
+During the collapse of the Roman Empire between 409 CE and 711 CE, the Iberian Peninsula was conquered by Germanic tribes, who both brought their languages to the region and adopted some of the Vulgar Latin dialects and culture.
+The Moorish invasion of 711 CE also influenced both Spanish and Portuguese.
 Today, modern Portuguese has between 400 and 800 words of Arabic origin.

 In 1143, Portugal was recognized as an independent kingdom.
 In 1290, the king of Portugal, Denis, created the first university in Lisbon and declared that the spoken language of Vulgar Latin be used and that it should be called Portuguese.